ricardodpcosta/CFDLab/README.md

 ## Contribution

 Contributions are warmly welcome!
+Whether by adding new benchmark cases, improving scripts, enhancing documentation, or fixing issues.
-If you would like to add new test cases, improve scripts, or fix issues, please see the `CONTRIBUTING.md` file for instructions on how to get involved.
+Please refer to the CONTRIBUTING.md file for detailed guidelines on how to get involved.

 ---